QuinnPeterson/Battle-Tanks/README.md

 * Chat System
   - Shows when new players join and leave
-  - Messages accross the server and other clients receve it
+  - Messages across the server and other clients receive it

 * Custom Tank class selection with different levels of health

-* Chat System

 ## How To Use